 Step 1: Self-Assessment

 The first step in your career-planning process is to obtain a good understanding of your interests, values, skills, and personality style.
-Career advisors offer an assortment of career interest inventories such as the Myers-Briggs Type Indicator, the Strong Interest Inventory, and the online career exploration tool, FOCUS 2.
+Career advisors offer an assortment of career interest inventories such as the Myers-Briggs Type Indicator, the Strong Interest Inventory, and the online career exploration tool, FOCUS 2 CAREER.
 After taking assessments, you may work collaboratively with your career advisor to understand and utilize the results of your assessments in your career search.

-- FOCUS 2 - FOCUS 2 is an online, interactive, self-guided career, major, and education planning system.
+- FOCUS 2 CAREER - FOCUS 2 CAREER is an online, interactive, self-guided career, major, and education planning system.
 This is especially great if you're not sure about your program of study here at HCC.

 Step 2: Career Exploration